 With so many fad diets and everyone promoting themselves as a health guru, it can be really confusing to know exactly what you should be eating of optimum health.
 However, taking it back to basics is a great way to start improving your health and continuing to support a healthy lifestyle.
 Examining what you normally eat or your “dietary pattern” is more important than looking at a single meal as we already know exercising or eating a vegetable once every so often doesn’t necessarily make you healthy.
+In this blog, we’ve broken down what exactly a dietary pattern is, and why dietary patterns matter.

 The British Medical Journal defines a dietary pattern as “the quantities, proportions, variety, or combination of different foods and drinks in diets, and the frequency with which they are habitually consumed”.
 In simplistic terms, a dietary pattern is what you normally eat and drink including serving sizes and variations of meals through a day, a week or even a year.